example42/puppet-playground/README.md

+## Deprecation message

+This repo is no longer maintained.

+Check [example42 control-repo](https://github.com/example42/control-repo) for a complete Puppet control repository with multiple Vagrant environments.

 # Puppet Playground

 Welcome to the Puppet Playground where you can play with Puppet and also do some serious stuff.